DizzyMelo/Personal-User-Manual/README.md

 ## When to approach me
 * Definitely the best time to approach me is in the morning when I am not concentrated studying or working.
 The worst time to approach me is when I am frustrated or trying to solve an important problem, I just have some sort of hyper focus and can't think of nothing else.

+## How best to communicate with me
+* Face to face conversations works best for me, but if it's something I need to remember I need to take notes because I have a bad memory.